apache/spark/docs/ml-classification-regression.md

   > The current implementation of logistic regression in `spark.ml` only supports binary classes.
 Support for multiclass regression will be added in the future.

-  > When fitting LogisticRegressionModel without intercept on dataset with constant nonzero column, Spark ML outputs zero coefficients for constant nonzero columns.
+  > When fitting LogisticRegressionModel without intercept on dataset with constant nonzero column, Spark MLlib outputs zero coefficients for constant nonzero columns.
 This behavior is the same as R glmnet but different from LIBSVM.

 **Example**